 It is a questionnaire available on Internet dedicated to the patients.

 The link to the questionnaire will be handed out to the patients (ambulatory or hospitalised) by nurses or doctors to be completed anonymously.

-The Scientific Initiatives Committee (SIC) will be launching a new patient survey in November, over a period of 2 months in the 9 following countries : Denmark, France, Germany, Italy, Norway, Poland, Romania, Serbia, Spain and Sweden.
+The SIC undertook a patient survey in November 2016, over a period of 2 months in the following countries : Denmark, France, Italy, Norway, Poland, Romania, Spain and Sweden.

-This patient survey will be carried out among patients with implantable electronic devices.
-The main purpose of this survey will be to describe in detail the knowledge, values and preferences of patients with an implantable device across Europe.
-By identifying the education, compliance, experience and concerns of patients in daily clinical practice in Europe, this survey is expected to highlight the gaps between current recommendations and clinical practice and the areas of uncertainties.
+This patient survey was carried out among patients with implantable electronic devices.
+The main purpose of this survey was to describe in detail the knowledge, values and preferences of patients with an implantable device across Europe.
+By identifying the education, compliance, experience and concerns of patients in daily clinical practice in Europe, this survey was expected to highlight the gaps between current recommendations and clinical practice and the areas of uncertainties.